tabishfayyaz/gradle-cheat-sheet/README.md

 **_implementation_** used for dependencies that are internal to the component (not transitive dependency)

+**_testImplementation_** used for dependencies that are required to compile and run the test source of the project

 **_compileOnly_** used for dependencies required at compile time but never required at runtime e.g. source-only annotations.
 They won't be included on the runtime classpath and are non-transitive i.e. they are not exposed externally

 ### To see project dependency tree